HugoBlox/theme-academic-cv/content/publication/zhou-developing-2021/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2022-12-05T16:59:39.460798Z'
+publishDate: '2022-12-05T20:14:13.635428Z'
 publication_types:
 - '2'
-abstract: textlessptextgreatertextlessstrong class=\"journal-contentHeaderColor\"textgreaterAbstract.textless/strongtextgreater
-  South and Southeast Asia is subject to significant hydrometeorological extremes, including drought.
+abstract: South and Southeast Asia is subject to significant hydrometeorological extremes, including drought.
 Under rising temperatures, growing populations, and an apparent weakening of the South Asian monsoon in recent decades, concerns regarding drought and its potential impacts on water and food security are on the rise.
 Reliable sub-seasonal